-Join Pablo Colapinto for an in-depth discussion in this video Setting up OpenGL and CMake in Windows, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Setting up OpenGL and CMake in Windows, part of Learning OpenGL.

 - What is OpenGL?